 Another thing to consider is safety: how high up off the floor is your bed?
 If your Chihuahua jumps off your bed they could easily injure themselves.

 To solve this you could move your box Springs and mattress to the floor or what we did for our Chihuahua Bear was get these fabric stairs from Amazon I use these for our 6lb Chi Mix, and they fit perfectly at the end of our bed.
 We easily trained him to go up and down.
 Problem solved!

 How to Get My Chihuahua to Sleep in His/Her Own Bed

 If you decide to have your Chihuahua sleep in their own bed you will need to train them to do so.
 It’s best to decide from the beginning that this is how you want to proceed.
 If you start with them in your bed it will be harder to transition.
 Crate training is a good place to start.

 1. Give them a comfortable bed of their own, This dog bed from amazon is a great option for small dogs like Chihuahuas.
 Depending upon their attachment to you, you may want to keep their bed in close proximity to where you sleep.

 3. Be consistent.
-If you let your Maltese sleep in your bed with you sometimes it will be confusing for them and they are going to want to sleep with you all the time.
+If you let your Chihuahua sleep in your bed with you sometimes it will be confusing for them and they are going to want to sleep with you all the time.